Example Development

 Convert a Repository Example to a Freestanding Example

-If you find one repository example functions are similar to your example and want to copy it from SDK repository into your own workspace as a freestanding example to start the development, you can use west export_app
+If you find one repository example functions are similar to your example and want to copy it from SDK repository into your own workspace as a freestanding example to start the development, you can use west export_app command to do it.
+Take hello_world as an example:

-west export_app examples/demo_apps/hello_world -o <new workspace>
+west export_app examples/demo_apps/hello_world -o <new workspace>/hello_world

 Then you can get output like this:

-=== Successfully create the freestanding project, see <new workspace>/examples/demo_apps/hello_world/CMakeLists.txt.
+=== Successfully create the freestanding project, see <new workspace>/hello_world/CMakeLists.txt.

 === you can use following command to build it.

-west build -b <board_id> --toolchain armgcc -p always <new workspace>/examples/demo_apps/hello_world -DPrjRootDirPath=<new workspace> -d <new workspace>/build
+west build -b <board_id> --toolchain armgcc -p always <new workspace>/hello_world -d <new workspace>/hello_world/build

-is needed for multicore board
+-Dcore_id=<core_id> is needed for multicore board.

 Technically, the freestanding example generated by the above command can support any board.

-If you want to specify the target board, you can use -b
+If you want to specify the target board, you can use -b argument like

 west export_app -b evkbmimxrt1170 examples/demo_apps/hello_world -Dcore_id=cm7 -o <new workspace>